feroult/yawp-site/guides/getting-started/core-concepts.md

  * __Repository Actions__: Out of the box you get actions to create, query, update and destroy your models' entities.
 It is also possible to disable anything you want with the help of shields;

- * __Custom Actions__: This is the place put custom business logic that are responsible to change the internal state of your models;
+ * __Custom Actions__: This is the place to put custom business logic that is responsible for changing the internal state of your models;

  * __Transformers__: Used to customize different views of the same model entity;